darkn3rd/oop-tut/cpp/c00.overloading/README.md

  * constructor with one parameter of string
  * constructor with two parameters of string and int.

 ## Notes

 In traditional C language, you cannot have two functions with the same name.
 In C++, you can have two functions with the same name, as long as they are not ambigious, meaning that they need to have different variables.
-When you pass in a different number or type of variables, C++ will select the appropriate function.
+When you pass in a different number variables or type of variables, C++ will select the appropriate function.